 Day Four - When This Town Is Ash, I Will Dance Amongst The Charcoal

 Leaving the hospital, I head straight home to see if anything was up.
-No sooner am I back though, my neighbour Ben showed up looking shaken.
-He's been camping over in the south-west - the Valley of Certain Death, I think it was - and had found something mysterious - a bit like a deer leg, but bigger, and probably part of... crazy as it sounds... a giant ant.
+No sooner am I back when my neighbour Ben showed up looking shaken.
+He's been camping over in the south-west—the Valley of Certain Death, I think it was—and had found something mysterious —a bit like a deer leg, but bigger, and probably part of... crazy as it sounds... a giant ant.
 I rush it over to Dr. Wells in the University Lab, but like many scientists faced with the unknown, he found himself officially Baffled.

 (This is code for "was just asked questions by some fool in a hurry, and not given time to do any tests."
 At least by the year 2000, I'm confident that newspapers will understand this.)